QuentinRa/blog.quentinra.dev/programming-languages/mobile/android/others/net.md

 <div class="row row-cols-md-2 mt-4"><div>

 Most Android apps do HTTP requests to some servers <small>(database/...)</small>.
-Most of the time, there is an [APIs](/programming-languages/others/apis/_general/index.md) in-place instead of direct access.
+Most of the time, there is an [API](/programming-languages/others/apis/_general/index.md) in place instead of direct access.
 API calls are usually done in a [ViewModel](../data/index.md#viewmodel) class, inside a method starting a new [thread/coroutine](threads.md) - to avoid blocking the main thread.

 Add the permission in your AndroidManifest.xml <small>(above application)</small> ⭐